Low-Burden LLM-Based Preference Learning: Personalizing Assistive Robots from Natural Language Feedback for Users with Paralysis: Experimental Validation

 \subsubsection{Internal Module Validation}

-We first verified that the intermediate artifacts generated by the pipeline were structurally and clinically sound: \begin{itemize} \item \textbf{Reasoning Module:} Three blinded occupational therapists ($M=6$ years experience) evaluated the LLM's clinical reasoning traces (Fig. \ref{fig:reasoning_clinician}).
-Results showed strong consensus (93.3\% agreement, scoring 4 or 5).
+We first verified that the intermediate artifacts generated by the pipeline were structurally and clinically sound: \begin{itemize} \item \textbf{Reasoning Module:} Three blinded occupational therapists ($M=6$ years experience) evaluated the LLM's clinical reasoning traces across 3 distinct evaluation items for all 10 participants (Fig. \ref{fig:reasoning_clinician}).
+To evaluate inter-rater reliability, we computed the overall adjacent agreement (i.e., percentage of items where all three clinicians' ratings fell within 1 point of each other on the 5-point scale), yielding a high reliability of 93.3\% across all 30 evaluation instances (10 participants $\times$ 3 items).
 Clinicians noted minor deductions stemming from terminology misclassifications (e.g., labeling robotic hardware traits as an ``environmental factor'') and a lack of proactive clinical foresight (e.g., preemptively adjusting parameters purely on diagnosis before explicit user feedback). \item \textbf{Mapping Module:} Because text-overlap metrics \cite{laban2022summac} fail on discrete JSON logic \cite{van2024field}, two domain experts manually traced all 42 clinical beliefs, across the 10 participants, to the generated decision trees to verify there were no hallucinations.
 The generated decision trees achieved a 100\% (42/42) constraint satisfaction rate, proving safe translation from clinical reasoning to deterministic logic. \item \textbf{LLM Judge:} We systematically injected varying levels of structural violations into the final, clinically approved decision trees.
 This generated 360 perturbed policies representing all combinations of targeted errors across criteria $c_1, c_2,$ and $c_3$.
 The Judge accurately identified and proportionally penalized these injected faults (Fig. \ref{fig:llm_judge_ablation}) with 96.94\% accuracy (MAE = 0.0306), confirming its reliability. \end{itemize}